thoughtbot/bourbon/readme.md

 **Animation**

-The three following properties support a comma separated list of values, which allows different transitions for individual properties to be described in a single style rule.
-Each value in the list corresponds to the value at that same position in the other properties. animation-name | animation-duration | animation-timing-function
+The animation mixins support comma separated lists of values, which allows different transitions for individual properties to be described in a single style rule.
+Each value in the list corresponds to the value at that same position in the other properties.

     @include animation-name(slideup, fadein);
     @include animation-duration(1.0s, 1.2s);
     @include animation-timing-function(ease-in-out, ease-out);

+    # Shorthand for a basic animation.
+Supports multiple parentheses-deliminated values for each variable.
+    @include animation-basic((slideup, fadein), (1.0s, 2.0s), ease-in);

 **Border Radius**